Yep, it’s a book review. A Deep Work summary because it led to some deep thoughts.

 I loved the implications for our remote team at YNAB, but I also found myself thinking of the “deep work” that is required in figuring out what really makes you happy.
 It can be a grueling, intellectual challenge to identify, choose and commit to your true priorities.

 I think a lot of times, we are far too flippant about it all.
-That’s what I liked about the book, is if you really want your brain to be unleashed on something, if you want problems to be solved, you have to be willing to sit down and really wrestle with an issue.
+That’s what I liked about the book: if you really want your brain to be unleashed on something, if you want problems to be solved, you have to be willing to sit down and really wrestle with an issue.
+And as an added bonus, making the choice to focus will also help you improve your skill.

-There are so many fantastic examples of it.
-The invention of the transistor, the breakthroughs in philosophy or psychology, people going off into these cabins in the woods and thinking for months at a time.
+There are so many fantastic examples of it, like the invention of the transistor, the breakthroughs in philosophy or psychology, people going off into these cabins in the woods and thinking for 30 days or more at a time.

-Maybe that isn’t possible for you—I know it’s not for me—but you can commit to unplugging a little bit more intentionally and focusing, uninterrupted, on something hard.
+Maybe that isn’t possible for you—I know it’s not for me—but you can commit to unplugging a little bit more intentionally and focusing, uninterrupted, on something hard, whether it’s professional activities performed or solving an ongoing issue in your personal life.
+The ability to concentrate on one thing at a time is increasingly rare and exceedingly valuable.

-And could one of those things be what you really want your money to do?
+And could one of those things you choose to focus on be what you really want your money to do?
 At your core, what you want your life to be about?
 If you’re sharing finances, obviously, do this with your partner, but sit down, in a quiet place, for an extended period of time and ask the hard questions.

 Think about the breakthroughs that you could have if you really digested, dissected, and just dove into what your life’s priorities are and then how your money can help you achieve those priorities.